amytee252/Keystrokes_NN/README.md

 6. EER across users: A single EER bar chart is produced, which shows the EER for each user on one plot.

 Looking at the loss plots helped with knowing how to adjust some of the training parameters.
-For instance, it was clear that the model was getting more accurate when the number of epochs was increased, as it was clear that the model learned much better after about 100 epochs, but the loss and accuracy seemed to 'settle' around 300 epochs.
-There was little to no improvement when using 500 epochs, as such, looking at the loss plots helped make the decision to use 350 epochs.
-Also, making the learning parameter smaller and smaller helped improve the loss.

 ### Using the Dataset with an Anomoly Detector